ssayols/bioinformatics/Rsnippets/README.md

 axes = FALSE, color.palette=pal, ...)
 ```

-The palette can be modified with RColorBrewer to visually imporve the result:
+The palette can be modified with RColorBrewer to visually improve the result:
 ```R
 require(RColorBrewer)
 pal <- function(n) { colorRampPalette(brewer.pal(9,"Oranges"))(n) }